open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 Which is why one number cannot express it.
 A replacement has to separate

-- export operations admitted and in flight,
+- export operations accepted and in flight,
 - HTTP attempts, since one operation may make several,
 - physical connections,
 - streams per connection,